SchwSimon/FlushModules.com/README.md

 How to build a module

-> Following app keys are reserved, do not use them!
+> Following module keys are reserved, do not use them!
 > - name
 > - end